upgrad/django-deletes/README.md

 ## Soft Deletes for Django.

 ### Installation Instructions
-1. pip install django-deletes # Doesnt work yet, clone the repo.
+1. pip install djangodeletes
-2. Add 'softdeletes' to INSTALLED_APPS in settings
+2. softdeletes will be available to import as ```from djangodeletes.softdeletes.models import Deletable```

 ### Usage
 1. Use Deletable class on the left most in the inhertance chain of the model.